dafny-lang/dafny/docs/ProofOptimization/ProofOptimization.md

 # Hiding information

 There are several ways to structure a Dafny program to limit the number of facts that are available in scope at any particular point.
 First we'll go over a few that can be applied as small changes to existing programs, and then we'll cover some that are better applied early in the development process (though they can be applied to existing programs with more significant refactoring).

-## Subsumption

-The default behavior of an `assert` statement is to instruct the verifier to prove that a predicate is always true and then to assume that same predicate is true in later portions of the code, making it available to help prove other facts.
-This is called _subsumption_.
-On occasion, however, you may have an `assert` statement that exists to show a desired condition for its own sake, and that does not help prove later facts.
-In this case, you can disable subsumption, using `assert {:subsumption 0}`, to reduce the number of facts in scope in subsequent code.

 ## Local proofs